Mathematical Sciences Program Sabbaticals

 What kind of compensation can I expect?

 During academic months, the NSA pays half the cost of the Sabbatical employee's salary and benefits.
 NSA pays 100% of salary and benefits during any summer months the Sabbatical employee works at NSA.
-The employee will be given both an allowance for moving expenses and a housing supplement.

 How are sabbatical applicants screened?

 The applicant must participate in a thorough and extensive screening process involving mathematical screening and security screening.
 During the mathematical portion of the screening, the applicant will be invited to give a research talk on a topic of his or her choice.
 Following the talk, the applicant will have a chance to meet with the Director of the Mathematical Sciences Program and other NSA mathematicians to learn more about the sabbatical program and to discuss where the applicant might fit in best at the NSA.
-The Security screening that takes place at NSA involves psychological testing, a polygraph exam and personnel interviews.
+The Security screening that takes place at NSA involves a polygraph exam and personnel interviews.
 A complete background investigation is also conducted.
 For this reason it is necessary for sabbatical applicants to begin the process at least one year prior to the time they want their sabbatical tour to commence.

 Who may apply?